AuDigitalHealth/lingo/docs/DESIGN.md

-# Snomio Design
+# Lingo Design

 ## Purpose

-This documentation is intended to provide a high-level overview of the design of the Snomio application, aimed at a technical audience.
+This documentation is intended to provide a high-level overview of the design of the Lingo application, aimed at a technical audience.
 It is intended to provide a starting point for developers who are new to the project, or who are looking to understand the overall architecture of the system.